odas/Microbial-SNP-Annotation-Python/README.md

 5. Generate **bar chart** to compare the number of non-synonymous, synonymous and intergenic SNPs present in a sampled population.

 ## Result
- - The majority of mutations are Non-synonymous.
  - All three contigs have Synonymous mutations.
- - Future work - Explore gene functions associated with the Synonymous SNPs & also explore if any Intergenic SNPs lie in genomic regions important for microbial regulatory functions.
+ - **Future work** - Explore gene functions associated with the Synonymous SNPs & also explore if any Intergenic SNPs lie in genomic regions important for microbial regulatory functions.
 <img src=".\data\outputplot.png" alt="Drawing" style="width: 60px;"/>